-A Fruit Tree Guild is a Mini-Ecosystem
+A Fruit Tree Guild is a Mini Ecosystem

 Some scientists have been able to demonstrate that certain plants’ proximity to one another was mutually beneficial (like how birch trees and Douglas firs are interdependent).

 This was our first look into being able to create ‘guilds’ of plants by design.

-The concept of designing human-made guilds is relatively new, however, and many of the early experiments are still in progress.
+However, the concept of designing human-made guilds is relatively new, and many early experiments are still in progress.